mozilla-services/heka/docs/source/configuration.rst

     Defaults to 10.
 - decoder (string):
     The name of the decoder used to transform the response body text into a structured hekad message.
-Defaults to "JsonDecoder"
+No default decoder is specified.

 Example: